ManiaExchange/GeryKnockout/README.md

 [CLI reference](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md) | [User guide](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/user-guide.md) | [Report a bug](https://github.com/ManiaExchange/GeryKnockout/issues/new?assignees=&labels=bug&template=bug_report.md&title=) | [Suggest a feature](https://github.com/ManiaExchange/GeryKnockout/issues/new?assignees=&labels=new+feature&template=feature_request.md&title=)

 ## About
 This repository contains a plugin for TMGery that enables knockout competitions to be held.
 Each round, the last players are knocked out until one player remains.
-This plugin is used in the TMX Knockout United.
+This plugin is used in the TMX Knockout United event, hosted every Friday at 22:00 CE(S)T in TrackMania United Forever.

 ## Prerequisites
 - Trackmania dedicated server